 For my school work, I wasn’t the brightest nor studied the hardest.
 I did enough to get by.
 For video games, it was all about having fun.
 But when it came to basketball, it was about bragging rights and earning the respect of my peers.
 At that age, nothing seemed more important than Richmond Gym.

-I so wanted make the varsity basketball team that I spent hours honing my skills, playing pickup games, and trained like crazy.
+I so wanted make the varsity basketball team that I spent hours honing my skills, playing pickup games, and trained like crazy for my health condition.
 But for the first 2 years of high school, I just wasn’t good enough to make the team.
 In hindsight, I didn’t spend enough time working on reading the game and moving without the ball, but that is for another discussion altogether.
 In my 15 year old mind, the only reason why I was cut was because I was not athletic enough.

 Then one day, I saw this glorious ad in one of the “Slam” basketball magazines (it was back in 1996 when internet hasn’t taken over all aspects of our lives.) which I used to read cover to cover several times.
 And here it is: the ad looked something like Gyms in Cumming GA.

 It was more than 20 years ago, but I can still remember the excitement I felt when I saw the ad and how the promise of adding the extra 5 to 10 inches to my vertical jump.
 That very night, I dreamt of taking flight and dunking a basketball with ease.

 I don’t remember exactly how much it costs, it must have been between 90 to 120 US Dollars, which was a huge amount of money!
 Well, to make a long story short, I skipped lunch for a few weeks and saved up my lunch money.